davidben/x509-alg-none/draft-ietf-lamps-x509-alg-none.md

 # Security Considerations

-It is best practice for cryptographic keys to be used for single purposes.
+It is best practice to limit cryptographic keys to a single purpose each.
 If a key is reused across contexts, applications risk cross-protocol attacks when the two uses collide.
 However, in applications that use self-signed end entity certificates, the subject's key is necessarily used in two ways: the X.509